SOUTH CAROLINA CORPORATION DISSOLUTION

 - Cancel the IRS account associated with the SC Corporation's Federal Tax ID (EIN)

-A Federal Tax ID, or Federal Employer Identification Number (EIN), is like the Social Security Number for the South Carolina Corporation.
+A Federal Tax ID, or Federal Employer Identification Number (EIN), is like a Social Security Number for the South Carolina Corporation.

 Once the IRS links an EIN to a South Carolina Corporation, that EIN stays with the South Carolina Corporation even after the Company has been Dissolved by the